| |

 Step 3: Use the Scrub

-The third step is to use scrub with the vinegar solution.
+The third step is to use a scrub with the vinegar solution.
 You can use a sponge, a brush, or a cloth to apply the solution and scrub on the surface.
 Pay special attention to the sides, bottom, and fixtures of your hot tub, where dirt and bacteria may accumulate.

 You can also use a toothbrush to clean hard-to-reach areas or crevices.
 Let the solution sit for 10 minutes before rinsing it with clean water.